The Non-Orientable Topology of Condorcet's Paradox: Results

-Recall that Chia has previously observed that the boundaries of $\Nerve{\U}$, given by vertex sets $\{12, 23, 31\}$ and $\{13, 32, 21\}$, correspond to the preference cycles $1 < 2 < 3 < 1$ and $1 < 3 < 2 < 1$, respectively~\cite[p.5]{topological-social-choice-summary}.
-Thus, it appears that surfaces homeomorphic to $\Nerve{\U}$ also model preference cycles in some manner.
-In other words, we may regard $\Nerve{\U}$ as consisting of subspaces that model the elements of $\PP{\3}$ (i.e., via 2-simplices), and subspaces that model the elements of $\cycles{\3}$ (i.e., via two distinct boundaries).
-We proceed to introduce a framework for topologically modelling preference cycles, wherein $\Nerve{\U}$ will be shown to model the combination of \term{valid} and \term{unrealised} preference cycles.
-Firstly, \say{valid} referring to the correspondence between the nerve complex's two distinct boundaries and the two distinct intransitive preference cycles of $\PPValid{\3}$.
-Secondly, \say{unrealised} because $\Nerve{\U}$ topologically models both $\PP{\3}$ (i.e., a set without preference cycles) and $\PPValid{\3}$ (i.e., a set with preference cycles).
-Preference cycles will be considered realised when they can be \textit{distinguished} or \textit{removed} from a topological model, so to speak.
+Additionally, recall Chia's observation that the boundaries of $\Nerve{\U}$ given by vertex sets $\{12, 23, 31\}$ and $\{13, 32, 21\}$ correspond to the preference cycles $1 \prec 2 \prec 3 \prec 1$ and $1 \prec 3 \prec 2 \prec 1$, respectively~\cite{topological-social-choice-summary} (p.
+5).
+Thus, surfaces homeomorphic to $\Nerve{\U}$ also model preference cycles in some manner.
+That is, $\Nerve{\U}$ consists of subspaces that model the elements of $\PP{\3}$ (i.e., its 2-simplices) and subspaces that model the elements of $\cycles{\3}$ (i.e., its two boundaries).
+However, $\Nerve{\U}$ is limited as a topological model of $\PPValid{\3}$ because it cannot be distinguished from a model of $\PP{\3}$, as its model of preference cycles (i.e., its boundaries) cannot be removed to produce a model of $\PP{\3}$ from $\PPValid{\3}$.
+We thus call preference cycles \term{unrealised} in the model $\Nerve{\U}$ of $\PPValid{\3}$.